 Fujifilm X100T vs Leica M Typ 240

 The Fujifilm X100T and the Leica M (Typ 240) are two enthusiast cameras that were announced, respectively, in September 2014 and September 2012.
-The X100T is a fixed lens compact, while the M Typ 240 is a rangefinder-style mirrorless.
+The X100T is a fixed lens compact, while the M Typ 240 is a rangefinder-focusing mirrorless.
 The cameras are based on an APS-C (X100T) and a full frame (M Typ 240) sensor.
 The Fujifilm has a resolution of 16 megapixels, whereas the Leica provides 23.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Fujifilm X100T and the Leica M (Typ 240)?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Fujifilm X100T and the Leica M Typ 240 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.